 Groups are up and running again.
 Hurray!
-But we are also now offering online singing opportunities too, on an almost weekly basis.
-Please open ‘OUR GROUPS’ tab for details.
-Or do email email@example.com or 07757809297 to find out more about these opportunities to sing with us.
+But we are also now offering online singing opportunities too.
+Please open the ‘OUR GROUPS’ tab for details.
+Or do email firstname.lastname@example.org or 07757809297 to find out more about these opportunities to sing with us.

 Although we are now able to meet face to face, please be aware that singing itself is a high risk activity, as Covid-19 and other respiratory infections are easily spread when we are singing.
 Because of this, we are continuing to take care of our most vulnerable singers by:

 - Encouraging mask wearing for people with additional health concerns or caring responsibilities so we know to give them additional personal space